alan-ppl/alan/README.md

 ### Recent updates

-*Devices should now work.
+* Devices should now work.
 Just do `problem.to(device='cuda')`, and everything should work without modification.
 (Though I have only extensively test sampling).
-*User-facing BoundPlate.sample method.
+* User-facing BoundPlate.sample method.
+* Marginal + ImportanceSample classes.